Tamed Warping Network for High-Resolution Semantic Video Segmentation: Abstract

 \section{Abstract}

-Real-time semantic segmentation on high-resolution videos is challenging due to the strict requirements of speed.
-Recent approaches have utilized the inter-frame continuity to reduce redundant computation by warping the feature maps across adjacent frames, greatly speeding up the inference phase.
-However, their accuracy drops significantly owing to the imprecise motion estimation and error accumulation.
-In this paper, we propose a framework named Tamed Warping Network (TWNet) to introduce a simple and effective correction stage right after the warping stage, aiming to improve the accuracy and robustness of warping-based models.
-The experimental results on the Cityscapes dataset show that with the correction, the accuracy~(mIoU) significantly increases from $67.3\%$ to $71.6\%$, and the speed edges down from 65.5 FPS to 61.8 FPS.
-For non-rigid categories such as ``human'' and ``object'', the improvements of IoU are even higher than 18 percentage points.
+{Recent approaches for fast semantic video segmentation have reduced redundancy by warping feature maps across adjacent frames, greatly speeding up the inference phase.
+However, the accuracy drops seriously owing to the errors incurred by warping.
+In this paper, we propose a novel framework and design a simple and effective correction stage after warping.
+Specifically, we build a non-key-frame CNN, fusing warped context features with current spatial details.
+Based on the feature fusion, our Context Feature Rectification~(CFR) module learns the model's difference from a per-frame model to correct the warped features.
+Furthermore, our Residual-Guided Attention~(RGA) module utilizes the residual maps in the compressed domain to help CRF focus on error-prone regions.
+Results on Cityscapes show that the accuracy significantly increases from $67.3\%$ to $71.6\%$, and the speed edges down from $65.5$ FPS to $61.8$ FPS at a resolution of $1024\times 2048$.
+For non-rigid categories, \eg, ``human'' and ``object'', the improvements are even higher than 18 percentage points. }